The Story Arc & Why Stories Captivate!

 I searched for an interesting way to describe the story arc.
 And then I found Tomas Pueyo and had to share his video.

-This entertaining and insightful video will motivate you!
+This entertaining and insightful video on why stories captivate will motivate you!

 It’s time to stop struggling to make your story work.